 I have been privileged in my recovery in many ways.

-There are many forms of privilege people can “benefit” from, most of the time, at the expense, of others.
-During my recovery, I have benefited from the financial, emotional, cultural, and intellectual prowess to move forward in my healing & wellness without bounds.
-I will make these aspects of privilege, which, without question, intersect recovery, visible to you the reader in an attempt to challenge those that believe anyone can heal from their illness.
+There are many forms of privilege people can “benefit from.”
+During my recovery, I have benefited from financial, emotional, cultural, and intellectual prowess to move forward in healing.
+I will make these aspects of privilege, which intersect recovery, visible to the reader.

 Slowly, I learned not everyone shared in my philosophy of recovery.
-The very web of meaning surrounding recovery & healing is encircles and intersects with privilege.
-As time unfolded, I would learn more about the intersectionality of privilege and recovery in mental health & other related fields.
+I was soon going to discover the complex web of meaning surrounding recovery & healing intersects with privilege.
+As time unfolded, I would learn more about the intersectionality and the ‘web’ of opportunity encircling mental health.

-The next learning moment came during my work as a Recovery Specialist working for the Mental Health Association.
+The next learning moment came during my work as a Recovery Specialist working for a local Mental Health Association.
 I was a field worker in the inner city of Yonkers, New York.
-During my work as a peer with one client I would run in a stumbling block each and every time I met with this individual.
-The client would remind me, during my motivational talks, that I have a family, and, in turn, there was a reason I was more succesful in my recovery than the other people on my caseload.
-Looking back on that experience, I cant help but remember feeling the metaphorical frog in my throat each and every time this client reminded me that my family was the reason I was so successful in my recovery.
+During my work as a peer with one client, I would run into a stumbling block whenever I met with this individual.
+The client would remind me, during my motivational talks, that I have a supportive family, something my client learned for our meetings.
+Looking back on that experience, I can’t help but remember feeling the metaphorical frog in my throat every time this client reminded me that my family was the reason I was so successful in my recovery.

-Even deeper, are the cultural implications of privilege.
+Even more profound are the cultural implications of privilege.
 Many cultures do not believe in diagnosis.
 They do not see mental health as something that requires treatment or medical intervention upon dysregulation.
-I am lucky that I come from a background in which my heritage doesn’t interfere with me getting the mental health treatment I required from my early adulthood and recovery from schizophrenia.
-But, to this day, there are cultures which do not view people exhibiting symptoms from a mental health diagnosis as requiring necessary medical or psychiatric intervention which may be life-saving or life-preserving.
+I am lucky that I come from a background in which my heritage doesn’t interfere with me accessing or adherent to treatment.
+To this day, some cultures do not view people exhibiting symptoms from a mental health diagnosis as requiring necessary medical or psychiatric intervention, which may be life-saving or life-preserving.